TetsujinOni/le_log4net/README.md

 ------------------------

-Before implementing this logger, you need to create an account on Logentries.
-Once you have done this, you must download the getKey.py script on github which is necessary for getting your user-key.
+To configure Log4Net, you will need to perform the following:

+    * (1) Obtain your Logentries account key.
+    * (2) Setup Log4Net (if you are not already using it).
+    * (3) Configure the Logentries Log4Net plugin.

+To obtain your Logentries account key you must download the getKey exe from github.
 This user-key is essentially a password to your account and is required for each of the steps listed below.

-Once you have downloaded the script run it as follows `python getKey.rb --key`.
-It will prompt you for your login credentials and then print out your user-key which is needed in the steps below.
+To get the key unzip the file you download and run the following from the command line:

+getKey.exe --key

+You will be required to provide your user name and password here.
+Save the key as you will need this later on.

 Log4net Setup
 ------------------